scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 1. Combine the preferred end-to-end path from the path segments obtained during path lookup.
 2. Extract the Info Fields and Hop Fields from the different path segments that together build the end-to-end path to the destination endpoint.
 Then insert the relevant information from the Info Fields and Hop Fields into the corresponding `InfoFields` and `Hopfields` in the data packet header.
-3. Each 8-byte Info Field `InfoField` in the packet header contains the updatable `Acc` field as well as a Peering flag `P` and a Construction Direction flag `C` (see also [](#inffield)).
+3. Each 8-byte `InfoField` in the packet header contains the updatable `Acc` field as well as a Peering flag `P` and a Construction Direction flag `C` (see also [](#inffield)).
 As a next step in the path initialization process, the source MUST correctly set the flags and the `Acc` field of all `InfoFields` included in the path, according to the following rules:
    - The Construction Direction flag `C` MUST be set to "1" whenever the corresponding segment is traversed in construction direction, i.e., for down-path segments and potentially for core segments.
 It MUST be set to "0" for up-path segments and "reversed" core segments.
    - The Peering flag `P` MUST be set to "1" for up-segments and down-segments if the path contains a peering Hop Field.